TheHLMEI/Otto/README.md

    using the delete_job command but this action retains the box's contents, promoting them to the level of the box that contained them.

-6. Otto provides 2 non-autosys supported events JOB_ON_AUTOHOLD, JOB_OFF_AUTOHOLD.
+6. Otto provides multple non-autosys supported keywords and events listed above.

 7. ottorep -p presents the PID of the job for use by monitoring programs.

 8. Unlike autosys, Otto does NOT automatically run a job or box when its conditions are satisfied UNLESS:
     a. you STARTJOB the dependent job/box first, OR
     b. the preceding box/job is in the SAME parent box as the dependent job/box.

+What?
+No JOB_ON_ICE?

+I never liked it.
+I got into the bad habit of using it early in my experience with autosys but in writing this clone I learned about JOB_ON_NOEXEC which I feel is a much better method of not running jobs.